 The Somerset Levels are world renowned for their wildlife, especially wetland birds.
 RSPB Greylake, Swell Wood and West Sedgemoor are nearby, along with Avalon Marshes, Ham Wall and Shapwick Heath Nature Reserves.
-Westhay Moor National Nature Reserve is the last surviving South West lowland acid mire, and West Sedgemoor is England’s largest remaining wet meadow system.
+Westhay Moor National Nature Reserve is the last surviving South West lowland acid mire, and West Sedgemoor (just 1/2 mile away)is England’s largest remaining wet meadow system.
 You may get the opportunity to spot Eurasian Cranes, starling murmurations, barn owls and other birds of prey, egrets and migratory swans, to name just a few.
+We’ve heard cuckoos in the Spring too!

 Alternatively, find out more about the traditional skills of willow growing and weaving at the Willow and Wetland Centre in Stoke St Gregory which has a museum, walks, cafe and artisan shops to browse.
 The centre also runs willow weaving courses all year round.